kanisterio/kanister/docs/tasks/argo.rst

   argo submit mysql-cron-wf.yaml

-You should see the following on the Argo UI -
+You should see the submitted workflow on the Argo UI -

 .. image:: img/argo-cron-created-ui-list.png

-On clicking on it -
+On clicking on the workflow name, you will see its status -

 .. image:: img/argo-cron-created-ui-desc.png